Tarka the Otter: History and reception

 Williamson, who was born in London and had moved to Georgeham, Devon, in 1921, began making notes for Tarka about two years later: although he was usually a rather rapid writer, the book took him around four years to write thanks to the large amount of detailed research needed.
 Williamson often claimed that he was inspired to write Tarka after rescuing and raising an otter cub, but the truth of this story is uncertain and it seems likely that the 1909 book The Life Story of an Otter, by Cornish naturalist John Coulson Tregarthen, was a more substantial influence.
 Nevertheless, Williamson spent a great deal of time gathering information on otters' habits and behaviour.

 The original edition featured illustrations by Charles Tunnicliffe.
 The book was extremely well-received on publication, attracting praise from Thomas Hardy and T. E. Lawrence, amongst others.
 Although not written for children, the book soon became popular with young readers.
+The book led novelist John Galsworthy to describe Williamson as “the finest and most intimate living interpreter of the drama of wild life”.